 Children receiving Individual Educational Services learn about their specific learning style – including both strengths and challenges.
 They learn how to work effectively, build specific skills, and discover meaningful strategies to ensure success throughout their lives.

-Working with a student and family, our learning specialists develop a specifically tailored service plan that provides a blend of 1:1, small group and large group/classroom support and instruction to fit the needs of students, most often while in our classrooms and outdoor spaces.
+Working with a student and family, our learning specialists develop a specifically tailored service plan that provides a blend of 1:1, small group, and classroom support and instruction to fit the needs of students, most often while in our classrooms and outdoor spaces.
 Design to be inclusive, services are delivered by qualified staff in such fields as Special Education, Psychology, Wilson Reading, and Applied Behavior Analysis.

 Continuous Evaluation, Collaboration, and Communication

 Each child’s support team includes faculty, staff, parents, and where involved, outside service providers.
 An individualized plan is collaboratively developed and continuously revised through observation, interviews and on-going analyses.
-As part of the collaborative process and through coaching, the team, including, the student, help set both long and short-term goals and celebrate successes.
+As part of the collaborative process, the team helps the student to set both long – and short-term goals while celebrating successes along the way.

 Formal communication with parents regarding each student’s progress occurs through a digital portfolio, informal communication, and quarterly meetings.